bjarneo/nanon/README.md

-With nanon you can effortlessly transpile ES6 to ES5 UMD bundle --
+With nanon you can effortlessly transpile ES6 to a ES5 UMD bundle --

 This CLI aims to solve my personal UMD bundling.
 It will transpile ES6 to ES5 and rewrite ES6 library calls to use polyfills provided by the Google Closure Compiler runtime.